 Slow-release fertilizer

-Slow-release fertilizer comes in the form of pellets or granules.
-The nutrients leach into the soil based on the microbes’ activity, which depends on temperature.
+Slow-release fertilizer comes in the form of pellets or granules that release nutrients into the soil based on the microbes’ activity, which depends on temperature and moisture.

 Liquid seaweed